Paresi language: Documentation

 There has been some documentation for Paresi.
-A sketch grammar served as a preliminary description of discourse, clause, and word structure (Rowan and Burgess 1969).
-A preliminary dictionary has been compiled based on the variety spoken in the Utiariti area (Rowan 1978).
-Phonology work has also been done (Rowan 1961, 1963, 1964a, 1964b, 1967, 1972, 1977), more specifically with the phonetics and phonology of the Waimaré dialect (Drude 1995), and a phonological description of major Paresi variants using feature geometry (Silva 2009).
-Brandão has written a verbal morphology description dealing with verb classes, tense, aspect, and modality (Brandão 2010).
-A morphosyntax description addressing functional morphemes with respect to negation, aspect, and mood has also been written (Silva 2013).
-There are other pedagogical materials available (Paresi & Januário 2011), in addition to student theses written by undergraduate Paresi speakers from the State University of Mato Grosso.
+A sketch grammar served as a preliminary description of discourse, clause, and word structure.
+A preliminary dictionary has been compiled based on the variety spoken in the Utiariti area.
+Phonology work has also been done, more specifically with the phonetics and phonology of the Waimaré dialect, and a phonological description of major Paresi variants using feature geometry.
+Brandão has written a verbal morphology description dealing with verb classes, tense, aspect, and modality.
+A morphosyntax description addressing functional morphemes with respect to negation, aspect, and mood has also been written.
+There are other pedagogical materials available in addition to student theses written by undergraduate Paresi speakers from the State University of Mato Grosso.

 The Museu do Índio has an ongoing language project for Paresi, coordinated by Glauber Romling.
 The goal of the project is to involve the indigenous community by offering basic archival and linguistic training to analyze speech data in the form of mythical tales and sociolinguistic interviews.